ThinkbotsAreFree/Birdy/README.md

 ### Pub/sub

-A Birdy program is made of a lot of very small reactive agents.
+A Birdy program is made of a lot of very small [teleo-reactive](http://teleoreactiveprograms.net/?page_id=8) agents.
 Let's call these agents "units".

 During the execution of the VM, units continuously receive and send messages to one another, asynchronously, and anonymously.